Exaptation: Examples

 Gould and Brosius took the concept of exaptation to the genetic level.
 It is possible to look at a retroposon, originally thought to be simply junk DNA, and deduce that it may have gained a new function to be termed as an exaptation.
 Given an emergency situation in the past, a species may have co-opted junk DNA for a useful purpose.
-This may have occurred with mammalian ancestors when confronted with the Permian–Triassic extinction event about 250 million years ago and substantial increase in the level of oxygen in Earth's atmosphere.
+This may have occurred with mammalian ancestors when confronted with the Permian–Triassic extinction event about 250 million years ago and a substantial increase in the level of oxygen in Earth's atmosphere.
 More than 100 loci have been found to be conserved only among mammalian genomes and are thought to have essential roles in the generation of features such as the placenta, diaphragm, mammary glands, neocortex, and auditory ossicles.
 It is believed that as a result of exaptation, or making previously "useless" DNA into DNA that could be used in order to increase survival chance, mammals were able to generate new brain structures as well as behavior to better survive the mass extinction and adapt to new environments.
 Similarly, viruses and their components have been repeatedly exapted for host functions.
 The functions of exapted viruses typically involve either defense from other viruses or cellular competitors or transfer of nucleic acids between cells, or storage functions.
 Koonin and Krupovic suggested that virus exaptation can reach different depths, from recruitment of a fully functional virus to exploitation of defective, partially degraded viruses, to utilization of individual virus proteins.